ForkPrince/FlappyBirdPython/README.md

 # Flappy Bird with Python

 Here is Flappy Bird Python version.
-If the game doesn't work, there are three commons errors that you can fix:
+If the game doesn't work, there are two commons errors that you can fix:

 ## Help
-Check if there is any syntax error when defining each function.
+1. Check if there is any syntax error when defining each function.
 Sometimes, that is the reason why the program doesn't work.
+2. Finally, if nothing is working, try to use a good IDE, like Pycharm or VSC.

 ## Setup